A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 Duty 4: Manage Your Charity’s Resources Responsibly

 This duty extends beyond just money.
-‘Resources’ includes your staff, volunteers, property, data, and even your reputation.
+“Resources” includes your staff, volunteers, property, data, and even your reputation.
 You must protect these assets, manage them prudently, and ensure they are used exclusively to pursue your charitable purposes.
-This duty provides the direct link between the principles of governance and the practicalities of financial management, which we will explore in detail later.
+This duty provides the direct link between the principles of governance and the practicalities of financial management, which we explore in detail below.

 Duty 5: Act with Reasonable Care and Skill

 The law requires you to use reasonable care and skill in your work as a trustee.
 This means using any specific knowledge or experience you have to help the board make good decisions.
 It also means knowing when to seek external, professional advice.
 If you are dealing with a complex legal or financial issue, the expectation is that you will consult an expert.
-In my experience managing large-scale health projects, seeking expert advice in development economics was not just good practice; it was crucial for demonstrating due diligence and ensuring the responsible use of funds.
+As BDO highlights in its not-for-profit advisory practice, seeking expert advice in development economics is not just good practice; it is crucial for demonstrating due diligence and ensuring the responsible use of funds.

 Following the rules is one thing; proactive governance involves creating a framework of clear policies to guide decision-making, manage risk, and ensure consistency.
 Policies translate your legal duties into practical, day-to-day instructions for your staff and volunteers.